 However, if you need your car to get to work or school or somewhere else important, it can really be an inconvenience to wait a couple days for a battery to show up.
 We would recommend avoiding that delay by being pro-active in dealing with your 12-volt Toyota Prius battery.
 Those same authorized retailers who can sell you a direct-fit OPTIMA YELLOWTOP replacement battery can also perform a load test on your current battery and most will do it for free.
 Just make sure your current battery is charged to at least 12.6 volts before they perform the load test, just to make sure the results are accurate (deeply-discharged batteries sometimes don't pass load tests, when all they need is just a good charge).

-Now if your Toyota Prius doesn't see regular use or you tend to take it on a bunch of trips that are relatively-short in duration, it would be a good idea to charge your 12-volt battery periodically (like once a month), just to make sure it is in tip-top shape.
+If your Toyota Prius doesn't see regular use or you tend to take it on a bunch of trips that are relatively-short in duration, it would be a good idea to charge your 12-volt battery periodically (like once a month), just to make sure it is in tip-top shape.
 Keeping your 12-volt battery fully-charged whenever possible will help maximize both performance and lifespan of your battery.
 If you don't have a 12-volt battery charger, we sell those too and they're really easy to use.
 They'll tell you if they aren't hooked up correctly and our no-spark technology helps prevent arcing like you'd see with old-fashioned battery chargers.
-They do such a good job of keeping your battery topped off, if you buy an OPTIMA battery and our Digital 1200 charger directly from us, we'll extend your battery warranty by a full year.
+They do such a good job of keeping your battery topped off, if you buy an OPTIMA battery and the OPTIMA Digital 1200 charger directly from us, we'll extend your battery's free-replacement warranty by a full year.